aerinera/pheeb-ai-chatbot/README.md

 ### 🔄 In Progress

-Some components are still under active development and currently don’t fully align with Phoebe’s personality:
+Some components are still under active development and currently don’t fully align with Pheeb’s personality:

 - Cache management: Currently not functioning reliably; actively being improved to enhance performance and consistency.
 - `emotional_utils.py`: Emotional analysis has bugs and is not yet accurately capturing feelings; ongoing fixes in progress.